Nothing Phone Charging Port Repair UK 2026

 Is the USB-C port on Nothing phones soldered to the board?

-On most Nothing models the USB-C port is board-mounted and needs micro-soldering to replace; some models route it via a separate flex daughter board, which is a simpler swap.
-We diagnose which and quote accordingly.
+On most Nothing models, yes — it is board-mounted and can only be replaced with micro-soldering.
+A few route it through a separate flex daughter board, which is a cleaner swap.
+We establish which during the free diagnostic and quote on that basis.

 Can celltech repair a bent or broken USB-C port?

 Yes.
-A bent or broken port is precisely the board-level work our micro-soldering capability is built for — we remove the failed port and reflow a replacement rather than declaring the phone scrap.
+A bent or broken port is the textbook case for our soldering bench — we take the failed port off the board and reflow a fresh one in its place rather than writing the handset off as scrap.

 Will data be safe during a port repair?